lmfit/lmfit-py/doc/builtin_models.rst

 file in the examples directory.

 Example 2: Fit data to a Composite Model with pre-defined models
 ------------------------------------------------------------------

-Here, we repeat the point made at the end of the last chapter that instances of :class:`model.Model` class can be added them together to make a *composite model*.
-But using the large number of built-in models available, this is very simple.
-An example of a simple fit to a noisy step function plus a
+Here, we repeat the point made at the end of the last chapter that instances of :class:`model.Model` class can be added together to make a *composite model*.
+By using the large number of built-in models available, it is therefore very simple to build models that contain multiple peaks and various backgrounds.
+An example of a simple fit to a noisy step function plus a constant:
-constant:

 .. literalinclude:: ../examples/doc_stepmodel.py